Trump chooses Bessent to be treasury secretary, Vought as budget chief, Chavez-DeRemer for Labor

 Bessent, 62, is the founder of hedge fund Key Square Capital Management, after having worked on-and-off for Soros Fund Management since 1991.
 If confirmed by the Senate, he would be the nation’s first openly gay treasury secretary.

-He told Bloomberg in August that he decided to join Trump's campaign in part to attack the mounting U.S. national debt.
-That would include slashing government programs and other spending.
+He told Bloomberg in August that attacking the U.S. national debt should be a priority, which includes slashing government programs and other spending.

 “This election cycle is the last chance for the U.S. to grow our way out of this mountain of debt without becoming a sort of European-style socialist democracy,” he said then.